fjfinch/dns-server-ansible/README.md

 # dns-server-ansible
 Ansible playbook to deploy and configure Pi-hole & Unbound Docker containers.
 Tested on Ubuntu ARM64 (Raspberry Pi).

+Note: Make sure your device already obtained an IP address through DHCP.
+Internet access is required to install tools, and the network variables are used for the Pi-hole container and the netplan task.

 ## Install & setup
 To use Ansible, a couple of tools are required: